The Davy Stuart Trilogy

 Please note that the story contains adult content.
 The first couple of pages are shown here as a taster.

-The docks were the darkest and most desolate place to hide.
-So, without even thinking Davy followed Pat.
 They could hear the crowd that had gathered outside the pub, baying for blood.
 Although they could not make out what was being said, the boys knew they were all over the other side of the road, looking down into the blackness of the water of Leith.
 Bob his old friend from pre-school days, instinctively knew when to save his own skin and fuck anyone else – they knew he had long fled the scene.

 Davy and Pat ran, half stumbling, along the cobbled streets down the shore, making it through the unattended dock gates.
 They came to a halt, gasping for breath, sweating with the sudden burst of adrenalin induced by fear and exhilaration.
 Davy was in some pain, still in a state of shock, as he rested against the stack of new timber awaiting a horse-drawn wagon to take it to the mills.